 11 Home Security Mistakes That Put You at Risk

 No matter where you live, home security is an issue that you'll have to address sooner or later.
 The only question is whether you'll do so before or after a criminal forces the issue.
-Whether you think it's time to take your home's security more seriously, or you want to make sure that your current preparations are well planned, here are 11 common mistakes that you'll want to avoid.

 The Perils of Privacy